Muhammadkhabab/covid-19-restaurant-system/README.md

 Alternatively, if `selenium-side-runner` is installed, the .side files can be run directly.
 Check if the package is installed by running `selenium-side-runner --version`.
 If it is not installed, run `npm install -g selenium-side-runner`.
 Additional dependencies might also need to be installed, such as jest and webdriver

+### Frontend - Jest

+1. Frontend tests:
+   Run: `cd client`
+   Run: `npm run test`
+2. Frontend coverage:
+   Run: `cd client`
+   Run: `npm run coverage`

 ### Backend

+Backend tests are written using Mocha as test framework, Chai as assertion library, and Supertest to make requests.
+Tests can be found inside /test folder in the project directory.

 1. Backend tests:
    Run: `npm run test`